Salman Ahmed Shaikh

 “…But of mankind there are some who say: “Our Lord!
 Give us (Your Bounties) in this world!” and for such there will be no portion in the Hereafter.
 And of them there are some who say: “Our Lord!
 Give us in this world that which is good and in the Hereafter that which is good…”

 In economics terminology, Islam does not ask us to have a corner solution when the two goods in question are ‘worldly benefits’ and ‘investment for life hereafter benefits’.
-Islam does not require us to completely abstain from blessings of this world, but to have a balanced life and a balanced composition of the two goods mentioned above.
+Islam does not require us to completely abstain from blessings of this world, but to have a balanced life and a balanced composition of the two resource allocation choices mentioned above.

 Free ride on the use of natural resources without legal accountability can lead to over exploitation of common property resources and can also cause disturbance in the ecological balance.
 Afterlife accountability enables us to observe ethical values which are not easily enforceable through legal systems made by humans after all.
 Question of fairness and equity can only be sufficiently dealt with and incorporated into the preferences and behavior with belief in religion.
 Islam besides having a comprehensive perspective on justice, also recommends ‘Ihsan’ which requires Muslims to bring about fairness and equity with resources they have as blessings of Allah and which they should regard as a trust and act always with spiritual rationality of afterlife accountability.